lennolemmenss/Project1/README.md

 This is a Node.js application for managing doctors, patients, medical records, checkups, and prescriptions using Prisma and PostgreSQL.

+## Project Overview

+Design and implement a software solution that incorporates a relational data model which captures the scenario of a medical system responsible for managing patients, their medical records, checkups, and prescriptions.
+The system should enable doctors to add and edit patients, manage patient’s checkups and medications, and handle additional medical files for specific checkups.
+Medical records must show the patient’s disease history.
+Moreover, the solution should provide a way to export patient data to CSV format.

+## Communication Between Application and Database

+The application uses Prisma as an ORM (Object-Relational Mapping) tool to communicate with the PostgreSQL database.
+Prisma provides a type-safe query builder and migrations system to manage the database schema and data.

+1. **Database Schema**: The database schema is defined in the `prisma/schema.prisma` file.
+This file contains the definitions of the tables and their relationships.

+2. **Migrations**: Prisma migrations are used to apply changes to the database schema.
+The migrations are stored in the `prisma/migrations` folder and can be applied using the `npx prisma migrate dev` command.

+3. **Prisma Client**: The Prisma client is generated using the `npx prisma generate` command.
+This client provides a type-safe API to interact with the database.
+The generated client is used in the repository classes to perform CRUD operations.

+4. **Seeding Data**: The database can be seeded with initial data using the `prisma/seed.js` script.
+This script inserts sample data into the database for testing purposes.

+5. **Exporting Data**: The application provides functionality to export patient data to CSV format.
+This is achieved using the `csv-writer` library, which converts the data retrieved from the database into CSV format.

 ## Prerequisites

 - Node.js (v14 or higher)